-5.4.7 Notification to Event-Causing Subject
+5.4.7 Notification to event-causing subject

-When the audit log accumulation system records an event, there is no need to send a notification to the individual, organisation, device or application that caused the event.
+When the audit log accumulation system records an event, there is no need to send a notification to the individual, organization, device or application that caused the event.

 It may be communicated whether the result of his/her action was successful or not, but the action is not audited.